This tournament is MN Softball sanctioned.

 Pool Play Games can end in a tie.

-b.
+a.
 Higher number of outs recorded during regular inning play.

-c.
+b.
 Ball roll.
 Each team selects a player to roll the ball from front of the pitching circle to home plate.
 Closest ball to Home Plate is the winning team.